kyliemshinn/team-profile-generator/README.md

   ## Usage

   Please reference the video to see the proper usage for the Team Member generator.
-  For a full video with audio of the project, go to ADD VIDEO.
+  For a full video with audio of the project, go to https://youtu.be/2pwP-nt8NWE.

   ![team profile video](./dist/team-generator-gif.gif)